KingstumusPrime/--Crown.JS/README.md

 ## Getting Started

-This is one easy header just take the crown.js file from the root directory and add it to your project.
+Crown.JS is stored in one simple header this means you just need to drag the header and include it in your HTML file right before your game scripts.

 ### Learning guide

-The quickest way to get started is to read the [documentation]() or take a look at the [sample projects]()
+The quickest way to get started is to read the [documentation](https://github.com/KingstumusPrime/--Crown.JS/tree/main?tab=readme-ov-file#documentation) or take a look at the [sample projects](https://github.com/KingstumusPrime/--Crown.JS/tree/main?tab=readme-ov-file#example-projects)

 ### Quickstart